António Campinos

 António Campinos is a Portuguese civil servant.
 He is the seventh and current president of the European Patent Office (EPO), a post he took up on 1 July 2018 for a five-year term.
-He was re-elected in 2022 for a second five-year term, which will start on 1 July 2023.
+He was re-elected in 2022 for a second five-year term, which started on 1 July 2023.
 Before heading the EPO, he was executive director of the European Union Intellectual Property Office (EUIPO) from 1 October 2010 to 2018.
 Before 2010, he was in charge of Portugal's National Institute of Industrial Property.
 He is also a French citizen.